dariobosnjak/FER-Bioinformatics-project/src/main/ts/README.md

 ### 3. Test

-1. Run `runTests.sh` to run all tests
+1. Run `yarn run-tests` to run all tests
 2. Results are output to `/results`